Search LawHelpNY for legal information and free legal aid where you live. Scroll down for tips on how to search this website.

 If you need help finding something, click on the chat button in the bottom right corner of your screen to connect to LiveHelp.

 Look for your family size, then review the boxes to the right to see where your annual income falls on the chart.
-Some organizations have more flexible guidelines and can serve people with incomes over these levels, it depends on the organization and what your legal issue is.
-The best thing you can do is call the legal aid organization near you to find out if you qualify for their services.
+Some organizations can serve people with incomes over these levels.
+If you're not sure, call the legal aid organization to find out if you qualify for their services.

 Family Size |